saarvesh/IMDB-Movies-Dataset/README.md

 # IMDB-Movies-Dataset
-Basic Visualization of Dataset
-IMDB Dataset exploration
+Basic Visualization of the IMDB Dataset.
+I have done the exploratory analysis of the dataset focusing on all the key factors.